kelleyvanevert/adventofcode2024/readme.md

 ## Day 25

 First part's easy, but ...
 I'mma have to solve day 17's bonus + day 24's bonus first, before I can complete 25's bonus, as expected 😅

+_Update (Jan 5th): I'm all done now! 🤘 Overall, loved this year's Advent of Code again.
+The bonuses of day 17 and 24 were the hardest for me, this year.
+I somehow thought that day 24 would be "traditionally" a Z3-day, but I was wrong, I really needed Z3 for day 17, but not for day 24.
+Day 24 was just some dirty manual work that I had postponed for too long because I thought I could cleverly circumvent it :P_